Introduction to information protection and data lifecycle management

 - Ongoing usage, monitoring and remediation.
 It is important to understand how data classification is being used and to ensure your policies are accurate and achieving the desired results.

 Lastly, you need a technology partner with the right solutions to meet your needs.
-In this course we will explore the unique capabilities Microsoft delivers to meet your data classification, information protection, and information governance requirements.
+In this course we will explore the unique capabilities Microsoft delivers to meet your data classification, information protection, and Data Lifecycle Management requirements.

 Know your data, protect your data, prevent data loss, and govern your data